michaelprflores/dive-into-elm/README.md

 **Disclaimer!** I don't know JavaScript all that well...yet!
 But, I was encouraged, after reading this [Metal Toad blog post][2] and speaking to an instructor, to go ahead and jump in.
 I thought it best to pair learning about Elm with Functional programming.
 So, a third of my time was spent exploring Functional programming.
 That being said, feel free to skip the Functional programming part as it was more of a curiosity.

-#### Assignment

-Research, get started and write code, write docs, and present results about [Elm][13]

-#### Schedule:

-11AM - research Functional Programming in web development 12PM - research Elm
-2PM - get started with [An Introduction to Elm][21] and build something to demo.
-3:20 PM - put together conclusion and button up resources 3:30 PM - share it with people

 ## Research

 ### Functional Programming